Piwi+

 Piwi+ (formerly Piwi) is a French pay television channel for children aged 3 to 6, owned by the Canal+.

 History

 Piwi was launched on December 3, 2003, as the preschool channel from Télévision Par Satellite.
 In 2007, TPS merged with its competitor Canalsat.

 In 2016–2017, Piwi+ became a Canal+ exclusive all around the world, being removed of all French ISPs on 31 December 2016.
 It is also distributed on VOO in Belgium and Teleclub Les + in Switzerland.

 Mascots

 Initially, Piwi had seven colorful planet mascots, with Soleil (sun) being the main one and part of the logo.
-At night when the channel stopped its programs, a loop showed the planet mascots saying good night to the viewers.
+At night, when the channel stopped its programs, a loop showed the planet mascots saying good night to the viewers.

-With the 2011 rebrand, Piwi+ have only a sun as a mascot, and a moon sleeping with a melody during the night break.
+With the 2011 rebrand, Piwi+ have only a yellow sun as a mascot, and a light blue moon sleeping with a melody during the night break.
 Since the end of 2019 when TiJi became 24h, Piwi+ is the last French kids TV channel to have a night break.